Physical Fitness: Meaning, Importance, Key Components & Program

 2. Control Blood Sugar Levels

 Physical fitness training can also control and reduce blood sugar levels.
-There are few ways that exercise lowers blood sugar:
+There are a few ways that exercise lowers blood sugar:

 • When your muscles contract during activity, your cells can take up glucose and use it for energy, whether insulin is available or not.